keboola/developers-docs/cli/commands/encrypt/index.md

 ## Examples

-Let's say you create a configuration for MySQL extractor:
+Let's say you create a configuration for the MySQL extractor:

 ```json
 {